spring-attic/spring-security-oauth/docs/oauth2.md

 The following attributes can be applied to the `resource-server` element:

 * `token-services-ref`: The reference to the bean that defines the token services.
-* `resource-id`: The id for the resource (optional, but will be validated by the auth server if present)
+* `resource-id`: The id for the resource (optional, but recommended and will be validated by the auth server if present)

 ## OAuth 2.0 Client